narenm03/Ex--5-Rail-Fence-Program/README.md

 # Ex--5-Rail-Fence-Program
+## NAME: NARENDHARAN.M
+## REG NO: 212223230134

+# IMPLEMENTATION OF RAIL FENCE – ROW & COLUMN TRANSFORMATION TECHNIQUE

 # AIM:

-To write a C program to implement the rail fence transposition technique.
+# To write a C program to implement the rail fence transposition technique.

 # DESCRIPTION: